Shaun Scott and Alexis Mercedes Rinck rallied supporters before a door knock and literate drop on the last Sunday before Election Day. (Doug Trumm)

 A Democratic supermajority in the state legislature?

 Today’s election will also welcome new faces to the Washington State Legislature, and the shakeup does hold the possibility of giving Democrats a supermajority in both chambers.
-Such a supermajority would open the door to passing bonding measures or constitutional amendments without needing Republican votes, which would not come easily.
+A 60% supermajority would open the door to passing bonding measures without needing Republican votes, which rarely come easily.
+It would take a two-thirds supermajority to pass constitutional amendments without Republican votes, which is are far more unlikely bar.

 Currently, Democrats control 58 of 98 seats in the State House and 29 of 49 seats in the State Senate, which puts them just shy of the 60% threshold in each chamber.
 One pickup in the house and one in the senate would put them over the supermajority threshold, and they have a reasonable case to do it.